 When the internet was tiny, this haphazard system worked (just about), but by the late '80s it was starting to get out of hand.
 American initiatives such as Gopher (as in 'go for'), WAIS (Wide Area Information Server), Archie and Veronica all did their bit to simplify internet information management, but, as it turned out, they were all doomed to relative obscurity in the light of events taking place across the Atlantic.

-In 1989, Tim Berners-Lee, an Oxford-educated computer scientist then working at CERN in Switzerland, proposed a new system for managing online information.
+This marked Berners-Lee's, an Oxford-educated computer scientist then working at CERN in Switzerland, arrival on the scene.
+On that (probably) cold day in March, he proposed his new system for managing online information.
 Berners-Lee envisaged a system in which hypertext documents could be linked together.
 By clicking on a 'hot spot' (or link) in one document, the user would be automatically transferred to the document that was referenced in that link.
 What's more, Berners-Lee suggested that documents could be linked together without any central control or coordination.

 Later on, the browser was renamed Nexus to differentiate it from the abstract space that became known as the World Wide Web (with spaces).